The 3 Tell-Tale Signs Your Brake Pads are Worn and How to Avoid Costly Repairs

 Signs of Worn Brake Pads

 Worn brake pads are a common issue that can cause major problems if left unchecked.
-The signs of worn brake pads vary, but they all have one thing in common: they can reduce your vehicle's stopping power and performance.
+Most of the time, brake pads might be classified as worn but they are falling apart due to rust.
+Rust can cause friction chunking, known as rust jacking, binding in the caliper, shims popping off the rusted steel backing plate.
+This is a very common issue in painted Aftermarket brake pads.
+The signs of worn or broken pads vary, but they all have one thing in common: they can reduce your vehicle's stopping power and performance.
 It is important to recognize the signs of worn brake pads so you can take action before it’s too late.

 Reduced Braking Power